“The work you do is quite simply amazing and I know that no one else could have done it the way you have.”

 Insurers and Defendants are usually sceptical and fight CRPS cases hard.

-Often the sufferer will complain of increased sensitivity to temperature and the limb may feel hot – when examined with heat sensitive cameras it will be hot compared with the rest of the body.
-The limb can look and feel different to other limbs that are not affected.
+Often the sufferer will complain of altered sensitivity to temperature and the limb may feel hot – when examined with heat sensitive cameras it will be hot compared with the rest of the body.
+The limb can look different in colour and texture to other limbs that are not affected.

-Often the affected limb can also feel different to unaffected limbs, for example an individual complaining of CRPS in the hand may complain of feeling clumsy and of the feeling of not having full control of the limb: they may drop potentially dangerous things such as hot mugs or saucepans.
+Often the affected limb can also feel different to unaffected limbs, for example an individual complaining of CRPS in the hand may complain of feeling clumsy and of the sensation of not having full control of the limb: they may drop things including potentially dangerous things such as hot mugs or saucepans.

-Research has shown that the average timescale between the first symptoms and diagnosis is currently two years.
-The normal 3 year limitation period from the accident date within which a claim must be made will still apply and it is important to seek legal help from a solicitor experienced in dealing with CRPS cases as soon as possible.
+Research has shown that the average timescale between onset of symptoms and diagnosis is currently two years.
+The normal 3 year limitation period from the accident date within which a claim must be made will still apply however, and it is important to seek legal help from a solicitor experienced in dealing with CRPS cases as soon as possible.

 There is a good deal of current research into CRPS and advances in treatment are constantly being made.
 The National Centre of the Treatment of Rheumatic Diseases in Bath is at the forefront of this research.